onfido/onfido-sdk-ui/README.md

   - `showCountrySelection` (boolean - default: `false`)

+    The `showCountrySelection` option controls what happens when **only a single document** is preselected in `documentTypes` It has no effect when the SDK has been set up with multiple documents preselected.
-    The country selection screen is never displayed when a passport document is selected.
+    The country selection screen is never displayed for a passport document.
-    If only one document type is preselected that is not a passport document, the issuing country selection screen is also not displayed.
-If you'd like to have this screen displayed still, set the value for `showCountrySelection` to `true`.
+    For non-passport document types, if only one document type is preselected, the issuing country selection screen is also not displayed.
+If you would like to have this screen displayed still, set `showCountrySelection` to `true`.

     ```javascript
     options: {